Kidney Stone Coding and Reimbursement

 Enhanced procedure: Using suction to actively remove stone fragments, requiring additional laser work and extended scope manipulation.

 Documentation: “The procedure required 2 times the amount of operative time than the normal time to ensure a completely clear the kidney due to the number of stones, the structure of the stones resulting in irregular fracture and the anatomy of the kidney.
-Additional operative time was required full explore and evacuate stone burden reducing post-op complications and risk of repeat stone formation.”
+Additional operative time was required to fully explore and evacuate stone burden, reducing post-op complications and risk of repeat stone formation.”

 Justification: This extra effort places the procedure in the statistical ‘tail’ of the standard bell curve, warranting higher reimbursement.